vistorian/vistorian.github.io/courses.md

 ## Slack Channel

-We invite you to The Vistorian slack channel for questions, open discussions on the Vistorian and on how can we use explorative and interactive visualizations, and updates, please join us on : <a href="https://join.slack.com/t/vistorian/shared_invite/zt-zo1w94tf-dkrbkqsRQqOTxavI3R~m_w" target="_blank" >The Vistorian Slack Channel</a>
+We invite you to The Vistorian slack channel for questions, open discussions on the Vistorian and on how can we use exploratory and interactive visualizations, and updates, please join us on : <a href="https://join.slack.com/t/vistorian/shared_invite/zt-zo1w94tf-dkrbkqsRQqOTxavI3R~m_w" target="_blank" >The Vistorian Slack Channel</a>

 # FAQs